-Increase sales by offering people an experience closest to the one they have in store.
+Increase eCommerce sales by offering people an experience closest to the one they have in store.
 One way to do this is through visuals.
-Include as many pictures as you can on the ecommerce landing page.
+Include as many pictures as you can on the eCommerce landing page.
 They need to display the product clearly.

 Get into your customers’ minds and think about how they might view the product in the store and take pictures of your products from all those angles.

 You can also include a video that shows the product from various angles and in action as videos can increase conversion rates by 80%.

 A good example of a landing page with lots of visuals is this one from Sephora.